The Ultimate Guide to Cleaning Fiberglass Boat Effectively

 How you apply the product makes a huge difference.
 For tiny touch-ups or an extremely light haze, you can sometimes get away with applying polish by hand with a microfiber pad.
 Use firm, overlapping circular motions.

-But for anything bigger than a small spot, a machine polisher will be your best friend.
+For anything bigger than a small spot, a machine polisher will be your best friend.
 A dual-action (DA) or random orbital polisher is the safest and most effective tool for any DIYer.
-It moves in an irregular pattern, which dramatically lowers the risk of burning through the gelcoat—a very real danger with old-school, high-speed rotary buffers.
+It moves in an irregular pattern, which dramatically lowers the risk of burning through the gelcoat, a very real danger with old-school, high-speed rotary buffers.

 When you fire up the polisher, stick to these steps for a pro-level finish:

-This systematic approach is the secret sauce for getting that flawless, mirror-like finish and truly bringing that tired old gelcoat back from the dead.
+This systematic approach is the secret sauce for getting that flawless, mirror-like finish and truly bringing that tired old gelcoat back to life.

 Applying Wax for a Durable Protective Shield